 Information received about 8 p.m.
 Monday from a Kenwood resident included details about a possible suspect and vehicle with front-end damage, CHP Officer Jon Sloat said in a news release late Tuesday morning.

 Officers found a 2001 Lincoln parked off Highway 12 with damage consistent with the crash, including a broken windshield.
-The car is believed to be the one that hit Theodore Erikson, 51, of Acampo and was impounded for evidence, Sloat said.
+The car is believed to be the one that hit Theodore Erkson, 51, of Acampo and was impounded for evidence, Sloat said.

 The driver didn’t stop, but windshield glass and wipers were left behind on the road.